gep13/gep13/input/blog/essential-visual-studio-addin-coderush-express.md

 Title: Essential Visual Studio Addin – CodeRush Express
 Published: 18/7/2010
 Tags:
-- Addin
+- addin
-- Series
+- series
-- Visual Studio 2008
+- visual studio 2008
 ---

 This blog post is one of a series of blogs on Visual Studio Addins that I use.
 To go back to the series index page, click [here](http://www.gep13.co.uk/blog/essential-visual-studio-2008-addin-series).